mickey-key/rsschool-devops-course-tasks/README.md

 ```

 Additional info:
-if it is needed to access to jenkins inside
+If it is needed to access to jenkins inside, run
 ```
 minikube kubectl -- exec --namespace jenkins -it svc/jenkins -c jenkins -- /bin/bash
 ```

 #### 7. Update helm chart values to create job using JCasC

-the job is added to the file `jenkins_values_jcasc.yaml`
+the job is already added to the file `jenkins_values_jcasc.yaml`.

 run helm update to apply changes
 ```
 helm upgrade jenkins -n jenkins -f jenkins_values_jcasc.yaml $chart